buhrmi/buhrmi/README.md

 # Hi there ✌️

 I'm a web developer working in real estate marketing at CDMN GmbH.

-In my spare time I enjoy [streaming open DJ booth events](https://twitch.tv/@einbuhrmi) and trade shitcoins on [Shitcoin Swap](https://www.shitcoinswap.com/@einbuhrmi).
+You can catch me [streaming open DJ booth events](https://twitch.tv/@einbuhrmi) or [trading shitcoins on Shitcoin Swap](https://www.shitcoinswap.com/@einbuhrmi).

 ## Portfolio